Nuclear fusion: Process

-Nuclear fusion in stars
+In astrophysics

+Fusion is responsible for the astrophysical production of the majority of elements lighter than iron.
+This includes most types of Big Bang nucleosynthesis and stellar nucleosynthesis.
+Non-fusion processes that contribute include the s-process and r-process in neutron merger and supernova nucleosynthesis, responsible for elements heavier than iron.

+Stars

 An important fusion process is the stellar nucleosynthesis that powers stars, including the Sun.
 In the 20th century, it was recognized that the energy released from nuclear fusion reactions accounts for the longevity of stellar heat and light.
 The fusion of nuclei in a star, starting from its initial hydrogen and helium abundance, provides that energy and synthesizes new nuclei.
 Different reaction chains are involved, depending on the mass of the star (and therefore the pressure and temperature in its core).